dappforce/subsocial-docs/docs/faq/DotsamaDomains.md

 It is still in development.
 In the meantime, if you want to use the domains redirect feature, we have built a centralized workaround, only for **.sub** domains.
 If you own **alice.sub**, you can use the URL **alice.sub.id**, and it will redirect you to the correct location.

-### How do I access Dotsama Domains in my browser?
+### How do I register a Dotsama Domain?
-All you need to do is install the Sub.ID browser extension, and you will be able to use Dotsama Domains.
+You can register a domain on [the registration page](https://app.subsocial.network/dd/register).

 ### Will there be a minimum length for domain names?
 Yes.
 Domain names from 7 to 63 characters long will be able to be registered.
 Names with 6 character or less will be reserved.